 - 2.6.
-Dorset Council is committed to building strong, healthy communities which will support inclusivity.
+Dorset Council is committed to building strong, healthy communities which will support inclusivity7.
 Addressing equality issues has historically involved keeping lists of Wheelchair Accessible Vehicles (WAVs).
 However not all people with disabilities use wheelchairs and so in formulating this policy Dorset Council is looking to undertake its duty under the Equalities Act by encouraging training in a diverse range of disabilities, creating a rating system based on the completion of training courses which will be advertised on the Council's web site and introducing an Equality Charter to inform drivers and operators of the standards that are expected of them, and to inform the travelling public of what standard of service they may expect. - 2.7.
 It is estimated that around 1 in 5 people have one or more disabilities, many of which will be hidden.
 Rather than thinking in terms of specific disability this policy seeks to set an expectation that ALL people no matter what challenges they face have the same opportunity to access this form of public transport that is vital to being able to travel about in and out of Dorset.
 We want to ensure that equality is not a matter of treating everyone the same way, it is a matter of making sure that everyone can use a taxi safely and in comfort and that drivers and operators will take actions to ensure that anyone with a disability of any kind does not feel disadvantaged.
 This goes beyond allowing anyone using a dog to sit with them in a licensed vehicle to actively assisting elderly passengers with frames or walkers, to treating blind people with extra consideration when they exit a vehicle to ensure they are aware of where they are. - 2.8.
 The "Equality Charter" (found at appendix A) will be used as a measure to judge complaints by.
-Dorset Council commit to actively promoting compliance with the Charter and driving out the inequality and the treatment of the disabled as 'second class' citizens and will deal with any reported incidents of either direct or in-direct discrimination by written warning if it is a first complaint or if it is a repeat complaint, by referral directly to a Sub-Committee. - 2.9.
+Dorset Council commit to robustly enforcing compliance with the Charter and driving out the inequality and the treatment of the disabled as 'second class' citizens and will deal with any reported incidents of either direct or in-direct discrimination by written warning if it is a first complaint or if it is a repeat complaint, by referral directly to a Sub-Committee. - 2.9.
 The Council will work with third party providers to create training modules which will be made available that will lead to accreditation and a star rating system.
-These will be developed to include specific disabilities or types of disabilities and may also expand to training courses in additional
+These will be developed to include specific disabilities or types of disabilities and may also expand to training courses in additional areas for example, in suicide awareness.
+These courses are introduced to improve the quality of service and it will be a prerequisite that anyone signing up for the course may promote their services via their contact details being included in lists that are available to potential passengers. - 2.10.
+We will provide a directory of drivers or operators who have passed specific training modules on our web site and make available in a written or other suitable format to anyone who requests it.

-&lt;sup>7 Strong, healthy communities (dorsetcouncil.gov.uk)
+7 Strong, healthy communities (dorsetcouncil.gov.uk)